Countly/countly-sdk-android/Documentation.md

 * Utility apps.
 * Etc.

 For these apps Countly supports what we call programmatic session control.
-First, to enable it, you need to call `Config.enableProgrammaticSessionsControl()` at initialization phase.
-With this setting on Countly won't start, update or end any sessions, this is your responsibility now.
+First, to disable automatic session tracking, you need to call `Config.disableFeatures(Config.Feature.AutoSessionTracking)` at initialization phase.
+With this set up Countly won't start, update or end any sessions, it's your responsibility now.
 But there are two exceptions:
 * when device id changes (`Countly.login()`, `Countly.logout()`, etc.), current session will be ended;
 * when application crashes or when it exits abruptly, unfinished `Session` will be ended automatically on next app launch or within several seconds from a crash (in 2-process mode).